Candace Owens: Conservative activism

-Blexit Foundation
+BLEXIT Foundation

-Blexit, a term originally coined by Me'Lea Connelly, is a portmanteau of "Black" and "exit" which mimics Brexit, the word used to describe the United Kingdom's withdrawal from the European Union.
-The original Blexit movement was started in 2016 by Connelly with the goal of achieving Black economic independence by encouraging Black Americans to leave the traditional financial systems that have historically disadvantaged the Black community.
-In late 2018, Owens launched a different Blexit foundation, which featured a social media campaign to encourage African Americans (plus Latinos and other minorities) to abandon the Democratic Party and register as Republicans with the promise of freedom.
-At the time, 8% of Black Americans identified as Republicans.
+The original Blexit movement was started in 2016 by Me'Lea Connelly to achieve Black economic independence by encouraging Black Americans to leave the traditional financial systems that have historically disadvantaged the Black community.
+Owens co-founded an unrelated BLEXIT Foundation along with former Tucson police officer Brandon Tatum.

+In late 2018, Owens launched the BLEXIT Foundation, which featured a social media campaign to encourage ethnic minorities, including African Americans and Latinos, to leave the Democratic Party and register as Republicans.
+At the time, 8% of black Americans identified as Republicans.

-At the launch in October 2018, Owens said that her "dear friend and fellow superhero Kanye West" designed merchandise for the movement, but the following day, West denied being the designer and disavowed the effort, saying "I never wanted any association with Blexit" and "I've been used to spread messages I don't believe in"; however, after an apology West is still putting his support behind Owens.
-In 2021, with dwindling donations, Owens was paid $250,000 for her foundation work.
+At the launch in October 2018, Owens said that her "dear friend and fellow superhero Kanye West" designed merchandise for the movement; the following day, West denied being the designer and disavowed the effort, saying: "I never wanted any association with Blexit ...
+I've been used to spread messages I don't believe in."
+After an apology, West continued to support Owens as of September 2020.